 Heart disease remains the leading cause of death in men and women.
-Women should be especially mindful: one in 16 women aged 20 and older receive a coronary heart disease diagnosis and one in five women die from heart disease.
+Women should be especially mindful since one in 16 women aged 20 and older receive a coronary heart disease diagnosis and one in five women die from heart disease.

 - Chest pain that feels like tightness or pressure